adrian154/blog/blogposts/tls.md

 </div>
 <div class="segment" data-hex="002d00020101" data-name="Extension: psk_key_exchange_modes">

 This extension lists the supported key exchange modes for pre-shared keys.
-This session was created to resemble what one would find in a regular HTTPS transaction, so we won't be presharing keys.
+We aren't using pre-shared keys, so this extension won't be relevant.

 * `00 2d`: extension type (45 for psk_key_exchange_modes)
 * `00 02`: data length (2 bytes)